DSU-Digital-Sound-Design/f-24-dad-310-sound-design-for-film/content/schedule.md

 - Talk about SDFF chapter 1 - [notes](../lectures/week-2/sdff-chapter-1/)
 - Listen to soundscape music examples?
 Westerkamp, Truax etc?

+> Read for next week: Chapter 2 Character Psychology And Acting With Sound, SDDF

 <!-- TODO: assign a reading for next week, check the one below vvvv -->

 <!-- >   Read for Next Week: - [Concept of sound design and listening](x-devonthink-item://EE6A536F-9F9C-476F-804D-A262AD3C5C89?page=32) from four sound areas -->